When your child won’t play by himself…

 My son and daughter play very differently.
-For my daughter, free play and independent play time comes very naturally for her.
+For our daughter, free play and independent play time comes very naturally for her.
 She doesn’t need much encouragement to explore her surroundings and find things to play with on her own.

 Then my son came along and it was a different story.
 It could be personality, birth order or both, but he always needs some encouragement to engage in free play.
 For the first 18 months of his life he didn’t play with toys.
 He also never wanted to play alone.